framer/motion/api/framer-motion.api.md

 // @public
 export interface MotionProps extends AnimationProps, MotionCallbacks, GestureHandlers, DraggableProps, LayoutProps, MotionAdvancedProps {
-    // Warning: (ae-forgotten-export) The symbol "Target" needs to be exported by the entry point index.d.ts initial?: boolean | Target | VariantLabels;
+    initial?: boolean | Target | VariantLabels;
     style?: MotionStyle;
     // Warning: (ae-forgotten-export) The symbol "TransformProperties" needs to be exported by the entry point index.d.ts